ttappr/hexchat-api/README.md

     |hc, word, word_eol, ud| {
         // Spawn a new thread.
         thread::spawn(|| {
-            // Send a task to the main thread to have executed and get its
+            // Send a task to the main thread to have executed and
-            // AsyncResult object.
+            // get its AsyncResult object.
-            let async_result = main_thread(
+            let async_result
-                                |hc| {
+                    = main_thread(|hc| {
                         hc.print("Hello from main thread!");

                         "This is the return value from main!"
                     });
-            // Get the return data from the main thread callback (blocks). let result = async_result.get();
+            // Get the return data from the main thread callback
+            // (blocks).
+            let result = async_result.get();

-            hc_print_th!("Spawned thread received from main thread: {}", result);
+            hc_print_th!("Spawned thread received from main \
+                          thread: {}", result);
         });
         Eat::All
     },

-    "Runs a new thread that sets up a closure to run on the main thread.", NoData);
+    "Runs a new thread that sets up a closure to run on the main \
+     thread.",
+    NoData);
 ```